 As the excavation went on, the archaeologists were trying to untangle this mesh of soil, pottery, bones, roots, river residues and human structures.

-As the excavation continued to reveal archaeological findings, A.K. tried to capture the unique moment happening in an excavation where three different temporalities are exposed all at once.
-She documented this idea creating a section diagram, recognizing 3 extended layers on the excavation site, one above the other.
-(Still a work in progress, but at this point it shows the movement of the materials through the layers / temporalities and the interrelations evolving among them):
+And when things cleared up, there was this unique moment where three different temporalities were exposed all at once.
+I documented this idea creating a speculative section-diagram, recognizing 3 extended layers on the excavation site, one above the other.
+The diagram proposes the opposite of a fixed space, one that is constantly evolving.
+It attempts to capture the “open-ended and multidirectional” itineraries of the materials through the layers / temporalities and the interrelations evolving among them: